tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ![pulsaricon](pulsaricon.png)

 [Pulsar](https://pulsar-edit.dev/) is a new code editor that is open-source and community-led.
 It is based on Atom and was started after the announcement to [Sunset Atom](https://github.blog/2022-06-08-sunsetting-atom/).
 The [stated goal](https://pulsar-edit.dev/about.html) is to "modernize, update and improve the original Atom project into a contemporary, hackable and fully open editor."
-This includes support for the package repository which provides for community contributions, include our Tidal package.
+This includes support for the package repository which provides for community contributions, including our Tidal package.

+---

 **UPDATE - Dec 15,2022**: [Pulsar v1.100.0](https://github.com/pulsar-edit/pulsar/releases/tag/v1.100.0-beta) is released (first tagged beta).
 See the [ChangeLog](https://github.com/pulsar-edit/pulsar/blob/master/CHANGELOG.md) - including support for Apple Silicon.
 The new [Pulsar web site](https://pulsar-edit.dev/) is also a good source of information, including downloads and documentation.